JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 We didn't write a test first.
 That's sort of ok: we didn't change the rendering itself.
 But we also didn't test the `label` function.
-Let's do that now by adding a test in `App.test.tsx`:
+Let's do that now by adding a second test in `App.test.tsx`:

 ```typescript
 test("generates a label", () => {